ankidroid/Anki-Android/Advanced-formatting.md

 ### Drawing area on the front card (good for Kanji practice!)

-With some JavaScript it's possibile to draw shapes on the front card and display what was drawn on the back card for reference.
-This is quiet convenient to practice writing Kanji!
+With some JavaScript it's possible to draw shapes on the front card and display what was drawn on the back card for reference.
+This is quite convenient to practice writing Kanji!

 A third party AnkiDroid user made his code open source: you can get it, along with an example deck on [anki-canvas' project page](https://github.com/pigoz/anki-canvas)